top of page

 Some quick tips on what to do to get noticed.

-Athletic scholarships cover a portion of the costs for tuition and fees, course-related books, room, board and, sometimes, living expenses.
-The amount covered is dependent on whether the offer is a full or partial scholarship and what the particular college's guidelines are.
+The amount covered depends on whether the offer is a full or partial scholarship and on the specific guidelines of the college.

 Who Gives Out Athletic Scholarships?

-No, full ride athletic scholarships are typically one-year agreements between the college and the athlete, although some are multi-year.
+No. Most full-ride athletic scholarships are one-year agreements between the college and the student-athlete, though some schools offer multi-year agreements.

 How Much Scholarship Money Can You Get?